grig23/primetime.en/help/release-notes/tvsdk-27-android.md

 * **Partial Ad-Break Insertion**

   TV-like experience of joining in the middle of an ad without firing the tracking for the partially watched ad.
-  Example**: **User joins in the middle (at 40 seconds) of a 90-second ad break consisting of three 30-second ads.
+  Example: User joins in the middle (at 40 seconds) of a 90-second ad break consisting of three 30-second ads.
 This is 10 seconds into the second ad in the break.
     * The second ad plays for the remaining duration (20 sec) followed by the third ad.
     * Ad trackers for the partial ad played (second ad) are not fired.
 The trackers for only the third ad are fired.